techorionai/navigableai-sdk-nodejs/README.md

     - `markdown`: Flag to respond in markdown format (optional).
     - `currentPage`: The current page the user is on (optional).
     - `configuredActions`: The list of configured actions in both Navigable AI and your app (optional).
+    - `configuredFunctions`: The list of configured functions in both Navigable AI and your app (optional).
+    - `functionCallId`: The ID of the function call (optional).
+Required when returning the value of a function call.
     - `signature`: The signature of the request if using a shared secret key (optional).
 Payload is the message.

 - **`getMessages(identifier: string, options?: IChatGetMessageOptions)`**: